 The labor cost to refill your outdoor AC unit is freon doesn’t vary that much.
 It shouldn’t take any longer than one hour to diagnose the problem, add refrigerant, and recalibrate the system.
 So when you see the cost going up to refill your AC unit, it’s not due to the labor cost.

 Freon Refrigerant refill cost Breakout

-Knowing only the cost per power to add refrigerant to an air conditioner doesn’t tell you the entire story.
-A lot of companies charge a service or diagnoses fee that is on top of the cost per pound of freon.
-One pound of R410a might only cost $40 but when you add the services fee in the actual cost is $160.
+Knowing only the cost per pound for refrigerant doesn’t give you the total cost you need to budget for when adding freon to your air conditioner.
+Many companies charge a service or diagnosis fee on top of the freon cost.
+One pound of R410a might only cost $40, but the addition of a service fee brings the total to $160.

 What is included in adding Freon to an outdoor AC unit

 - Do a thorough inspection of the system to identify the problem

 - Add Refrigerant and Calibrate

 - Verify pressure are correct and the AC system is performing correctly.